SammTavv/UselessLang/README.md

 - `ask`: gets a string containing the input from the user.
 <pre>
   number Result.
-  ask Result. \\ this tries to auto-convert the input to type "number"
+  Result is ask. \\ this tries to auto-convert the input to type "number"
 </pre>
 - `sculpt`: writes a string to a file.
 <pre>